marcc-hpc/tutorials/pages/shortcourse/shortcourse_prereq.md

 ## Tunneling windows

 Users who wish to use graphical user interfaces (GUIs) other than our portal tools (discussed later) should also install an `X11` client.
-You can use [Xquartz](https://www.xquartz.org/) for MacOs and [Xming](https://sourceforge.net/projects/xming/) for Windows, if necessary.
+You can use [Xquartz](https://www.xquartz.org/) for MacOs and [Xming](https://sourceforge.net/projects/xming/) for Windows if necessary.

 <a class="btn btn-primary" href="shortcourse_login.html">Next: logging on</a>